onnx/onnx-mlir/docs/AccelNNPAHowToUseAndTest.md

 - Numerical tests

-Numerical tests for NNPA are provided in `test/accelerator/NNPA/numerical`.
+Numerical tests for NNPA are provided in `test/accelerators/NNPA/numerical`.
 Currently tests for MatMul2D, Gemm, LSTM, and GRU are provided and run by using following command.
-For MatMul2D and Gemm, the same test code with CPU is used.
-For LSTM and GRU, different parameter configurations are provided for NNPA-specific tests.
+The test code is the same CPU, but configuration is done using `test/accelerators/NNPA/numerical/CMakeLists.txt`.
 In these tests, appropriate ATOL and RTOL are used to pass the tests.

 ```
 cmake --build . --config Release --target check-onnx-numerical-nnpa